 3. Introduce gamification

-Gamification in list building is the process of applying interactive elements of game playing to encourage engagement with a lead capture form.
+Gamification in email list building is the process of applying interactive elements of game playing to encourage engagement with a sign up form.
 Some examples of gamification include quizzes, tests, surveys, spin-to-win (aka wheel of fortune) pop-ups, and scratchcards.